 It is the power of God at work in Christ that redeems and reconciles us to God through Christ's death and resurrection.
-It is the power of God at work in the Holy Spirit promised by Christ that now guides and directs us and gives us access to God.
+It is the power of God at work in the Holy Spirit promised by Christ that now guides and directs us and gives us access - fully forgiven - to God.
 We are Christians, and thus we are called by Christ to give all glory and honour to God.

 How then do we respond?
 How then can we bring honour and glory to God?
 It is both simple and difficult at the same time.
 It is simple, in that we surrender ourselves to God in Christ's name; it is difficult, in that making that surrender is a constant ongoing struggle, trying to overcome our fears and our needs and our desires and our cravings to be in control.
 It is simple in that we are called to worship and offer praise to God; it is difficult in that we are often busy, and tired, and distracted, and sometimes wonder if God is listening to us or even if God is there.
 It is simple in that all we have to do is follow God's Word; it is difficult in that we don't often dig into the Word to read it, and when we do it is often confusing, or too challenging.
-It is simple, in that all we have to do is trust God; it is difficult, in that all we have to do is trust God; it is difficult, in that all we have to do is trust God; it is difficult, in that all we have to do is trust God; it is difficult, in that all we have to do is trust God.
+It is simple, in that all we have to do is trust God; it is difficult, in that all we have to do is trust God, for we find placing that kind of trust leaves us feeling powerless.